 4. Juki MCS-1500

 Chain stitches and cover stitches are your primary interest?
 Then the Juki MCS-1500 is calling your name.
-It’s definitely on the expensive side, but it’s a beast of a machine which will create strong, perfect seams that make your garments look impeccable.
+It’s definitely on the expensive side, but it’s a beast of a machine that will create strong, perfect seams that make your garments look impeccable.

 Features

-The Juki uses three separate needles (with color-coded threading) to do its work; when you’re working on standard stitching for cuffs, necklines, armholes or hems, the four-thread or three-thread (wide or narrow) cover stitch functions are just right.
+The Juki uses three separate needles (with color-coded threading) to do its work; when you’re working on standard stitching for cuffs, necklines, armholes, or hems, the four-thread or three-thread (wide or narrow) cover stitch functions are just right.
 And side seams and waists will never fail when chain stitched with the MCS-1500.

-This is a well-designed specialty sewing machine.
-The looper is simple to thread and lowers when you touch a button, and the height and pressure of the presser foot can be adjusted to fit the thickness of the fabric you’re working with.
-The adjustable differential feed feature works with any type of fabric, even knits and other stretchable materials, and both the presser foot guide (which presses down on both right and left sides) and seam guide lines on the extension plate make sure your sewing is straight and true.
+The adjustable differential feed feature works with any type of fabric, even knits, and other stretchable materials, and both the presser foot guide (which presses down on both right and left sides) and seam guidelines on the extension plate make sure your sewing is straight and true.
 There’s a built-in thread cutter on the pressure foot, a thoughtful touch.

 Why you should buy